telefonicaid/fiware-cygnus/test/acceptance/README.md

 # CYGNUS Acceptance Tests

 Folder for acceptance tests of Cygnus.
-These Tests are only for Internal Usage (Telefonica Research - Development).

 ## How to Run the Acceptance Tests